CAD97/CAD97/README.md

 ### Hi there 👋

-I'm currently a second[^1]-year graduate student at [SMU Guildhall](https://www.smu.edu/guildhall) pursuing a **Professional Certificate in Digital Game Development** with a specialization in Programming.
-If all goes to plan, I plan to pursue a master's thesis on integrating Rust into an existing C++ game codebase.

-[^1]: Sad disclaimer: medical issues made the second year last two years.
-I'm better now, though!
+I'm a junior software engineer with a specialization in systems and tooling developer for digital game development.
+I have a master's level **Professional Certificate in Digital Game Development** from [SMU Guildhall](https://www.smu.edu/guildhall) and am a credited developer on three published games from my term there.
+I've invested significantly in making traditionally rather brittle developer workflows more resilient and empathetic to the developer, whether those systems be C++, Rust, integrating the two, or even fully ad-hoc environments.

 When I'm not doing gamedev related things, I also enjoy working on Rust open-source tooling.
 Some notable repositories I've landed code in include: